UK FLORISTRY JUDGES GUILD

 3.1 Membership of the Guild will incur a yearly membership fee.

 3.2 The UK Floristry Judges Guild is a non profit making body comprising of persons qualified to adjudicate at floristry competitions.
-The guild is affiliated to the BFA of their provision of secretarial services.
+The guild is affiliated to the BFA.

 3.3 The membership of the Guild shall consist of Full Member, Honorary Member and Retired Member, the composition of these groups being defined as follows, the detailed definition of such groups being resolved by the Committee from time to time:-

 - Full Member: A person who is a qualified National Judge to UKFJG standards from April 2014 and is active in all aspects of judging.

 - Honorary Member : A person who can remain an active Judge but who in the Committee’s opinion has rendered distinguished service to judging and shall have conferred upon him by Committee the status of Honorary member and as such be a member without further subscription.

 - Retired Member : A person who has retired from active Judging but who wishes to individually support the Guild.
 A retired member will have no voting rights.

 (For past/retired judges who still want to contribute)

 3.6 Membership of the BFA will be mandatory for anyone joining the Guild and receive all the benefits of the BFA.